kestal/univers/Magic/The Praeter.md

 The only presence of great sources of power can weaken the people nearby and direct contact with a great source of power will basically faint any uninitiated.

 Sources of power are very heterogeneous in size and power.
-There are inert sources of power like magical place and gemstones, and there are living sources of power like magical beasts and the elves.
+There are the inert sources of power like magical places and gemstones, and there are the living sources of power like magical beasts and the elves.

-The magical beast are standing between the two dimensions, while the elves are a very special species.

-**Using sources**: living sources of power function differently from the inert ones.
-- Inert ones: fade away as they are used and may regenerate over time.
+The inert sources of power fade away as they are used and may regenerate over time.

-- Living ones: gets exhausted when used and need time to recover, exactly like a caster.
-But if pushed to much, they can also faint and even die.
-However they can defend themselves from the caster in a sort of mental duel.
-This is the reason why the elves practice cannibalism when their feral instinct awakes.
-It is like a lust of magical power.
+Living sources gets exhausted when used and need time to recover, exactly like the caster.
+However, if pushed to much, they can also faint and even die.
+Nevertheless, they can defend themselves from the caster in a sort of mental duel.

-**Way of Wizard**: people aren't born with some gift to perform magic.
-Becoming a wizard is a long journey of pilgrimage to places of power to feel and get used to the warp, nothing like book reading.
-Once the initiated reach a certain level, he can enter the warp properly.
-Then he must remain in these low bonds sources of power to progressively reach the level where he can use the warp to cast spells.
-The use of strong bonds sources of power requires a way more important training and is reserved for talented wizards.
+The magical beast are standing between the two dimensions, while the elves are more uniques.

 ## The art of magic
 The strength and the length of a spell are limited by both the caster and, if used, the source of power.